Tea

 Rainforest Alliance Certified

 The Rainforest Alliance is a growing network of farmers, foresters, communities, scientists, governments, environmentalists and businesses dedicated to conserving biodiversity and ensuring sustainable livelihoods.
-They are an international non-profit organization working to build strong forests and healthy communities through creative, pragmatic collaboration.
+They are an international non-profit organisation working to build strong forests and healthy communities through creative, pragmatic collaboration.

 USDA Certified Organic Teas